alexa-ian/dicom-fhir-converter/README.md

+# This repo is listed as an archive (read-only).
+No more changes will be made.
+The further development of the dicom-fhir-converter is done in the MIRACUM-Github: https://github.com/miracum/dicom-fhir-converter

 # dicom-fhir-converter
 DICOM FHIR converter is an open source python library that accepts a DICOM directory as an input.
 It processes all files (instances) within that directory.
 It expects that directory will only contain files for a single study.